Gewerd-Strauss/GeneralHealthBots.ahk/README.md

    This is the time each notification remains visible on screen, given in milliseconds.
 1 second equals 1000 milliseconds.

+Note that pressing enter in any edit field saves the current edits into Settings.

 ## Set Timer